mootools/mootools-core/Docs/Plugins/Hash.Cookie.md

-Hash.Cookie Method: save {#Hash.Cookie:save}
+Hash.Cookie Method: save {#Hash-Cookie:save}
 --------------------------------------------

-**Saves the Hash to the cookie.
-If the hash is empty, removes the cookie.**
+Saves the Hash to the cookie.
+If the hash is empty, removes the cookie.

 ###	Syntax: